-Asbestos Awareness Training Online
+Asbestos Awareness Training Course

 Asbestos kills about 5000 workers each year.
 Few people realise that most buildings constructed before the turn of the millennium will have asbestos in their fabric.
-This is safe, until it is disturbed by alterations, and if fibres are breathed into airwaves, they can lodge there for many years, causing irritation and eventually cancer.
+This is safe until it is disturbed by alterations, and if fibres are breathed into airwaves, they can lodge there for many years, causing irritation and eventually cancer.

 The aim of this online training course is to help people understand the dangers posed by asbestos and to avoid carrying out work that will cause the release of dangerous asbestos fibres resulting in serious health problems or death.
 Knowledge will bring safety.

 On completion of the course, you should be able to: